Frequently Asked Questions

 “What if I don’t like what I ordered?”

 We have a very generous returns policy and will refund or exchange any purchases provided the item is returned promptly in perfect condition.
 Read about Returns & Exchanges.

 “Can I come and choose from your physical store?”

 We are a small online retailer and our store is our website!
 We dispatch all orders by courier, with 5 pick ups every week day.
 We pride ourselves on providing the best possible service to all our customers who order online.

-We now offer Click and Collect where customers who wish to pick up from our warehouse (based in New Lynn, Auckland) can select Click and Collect as a shipping option, and then come and pick up.
+We now offer Click and Collect where customers who wish to pick up from our warehouse (based in Henderson, Auckland) can select Click and Collect as a shipping option, and then come and pick up.
 Please allow an hour for us to get a Click and Collect order ready.
 Please see Shipping & Delivery page for Click & Collect updates related to our Warehouse Move, week of 25th September 2023.